-If any member returns a product to the Company on a timely basis, they may obtain a replacement product from the Company for such returned products.
+If any member returns a product to the Company on a timely basis, they may obtain a replacement product from the Company for such returned product.
 We do not have buyback program.
 However, when the customer requests a return and management decides that the refund is necessary, we initiate the refund after deducting all the benefits that a member has earned.
 The returns are deducted from our sales revenue on our financial statements.
 Allowances for product and membership returns are provided at the time the sale is recorded.
 This accrual is based upon historical return rates for each country and the relevant return pattern, which reflects anticipated returns to be received over a period of up to 12 months following the original sale.
-Product and membership returns for the three months ended March 31, 2024 and 2023 were approximately \$0 and \$1,162, respectively.
+Product and membership returns for the three months ended June 30, 2024 and 2023 were approximately \$0 and \$0, respectively.
+Product and membership returns for the six months ended June 30, 2024 and 2023 were approximately \$0 and \$1,143, respectively.